 Retiring at 59.5

-Until you turn 59 ½, you’re forced to pay a penalty for any money you withdraw from your retirement savings such as 401(k)s and IRAs.
+Until you turn 59 ½, you’re forced to pay the penalty for any money you withdraw from your retirement savings, such as 401(k)s and IRAs.
 If your retirement plans hinge largely on your investments, you may be able to begin your retirement process shortly before your 60th before without paying harsh penalties.

 Retiring at 62

-Regardless of how many years you’ve worked, you’re not eligible to collect Social Security retirement benefits until age 62.
+Regardless of how many years you’ve worked, you cannot collect Social Security retirement benefits until age 62.
 However, just because you can doesn’t mean you should.
 The Social Security Administration reduces the benefits you receive for each month that you retire before your full retirement date.